jCho23/MicrosoftHealthBotService/ScenarioElements/README.md

 From sending prompt messages to getting answers from the user to specific questions, interaction with end users is a mandatory functionality in any chat bot conversation.
 The Health bot provides a simple interface to allow communication with the user in scenarios and data flows.

 ### Prompt
+Prompts are used to create two way interactions with user.
+An author should configure the displayed message such that it guides the user and helps to provide the expected value.